 The Alocasia Silver Dragon has texture resembling dragon scales.
 The front of the leaf is silver with dark green veins and the back side of the Alocasia Silver Dragon is light green with purple veins.

-Alocasia Silver Dragon thrives in bright, indirect, medium-bright light.
+Alocasia Silver Dragon thrives in bright, indirect, medium-bright light to maintain its vibrant leaves.

 Alocasia Silver Dragon like temperatures between 15-30 degrees celsius, and high humidity (60%).